pnp/action-cli-login/README.md

 These secrets are encrypted and can only be used by GitHub actions.

 ### Example workflow - Office 365 CLI Login
-On every `push` build the code and the login to Office 365 before deploying.
+On every `push` build the code and then login to Office 365 before deploying.

 ```yaml
 name: SPFx CICD with O365 CLI